kkilobyte/ditch-cros/readme.md

 7. Requires manual building for Linux distros that are not Debian 12 Stable (in Shimboot) or Chrome OS Flex v109 and Arch Linux (in TerraOS).
 8. No Windows support AT ALL.
 Even if you tried, the RMA shim runs the ***Linux kernel*** while Windows runs the ***NT kernel***, and even if you got NT in the shim, you wouldn't be able to "chroot" or whatever.
 11. `grunt` Chromebooks on X11 has a weird screen drawing issue where you have to constantly switch in and out of a TTY to render every single new frame.
+12. On newui boards like `dedede` and `nissa`, they will have their *shim keys rolled*, meaning all the old shims with old keys will never boot, and the new shims with new keys now have rootfs verification, meaning shim-based Linux enviroments like TerraOS and Shimboot will *NOT* work unless the verification is bypassed and new shims are found.
 ##